 -It is my first Camino and I’m looking for a social experience

-If the social element of the Camino de Santiago experience and meeting fellow pilgrims along the way is important for you, the French Way is your best option.
-The French Way, or Camino Francés, is the most popular route, starting in Saint Jean Pied de Port, so it is also the best Camino for those looking for that special Camino social experience or who have never walked the Camino before.
-It takes approximately 30 days to walk from Saint Jean Pied de Port to Santiago de Compostela but you can walk shorter stretches.
+If the social element of the Camino de Santiago experience and meeting fellow pilgrims along the way is important for you, the Camino Frances is your best option.
+The French Way, or Camino Francés, is the most popular route, starting in Saint Jean Pied de Port, so it is also the best Camino for those looking for that unique social experience or who have never walked the Camino before.
+It takes 36 days to walk from Saint Jean Pied de Port to Santiago de Compostela but you can walk shorter stretches and also add rest days.
+We recommend you add at least one day every week to rest.

-According to statistics from the Pilgrims Office in Santiago, over 70% of those receiving the Compostela certificate walk the Camino Francés.
-The second most popular would be the Portuguese Camino (nearly 14%) and the Northern Way (over 6%).
+According to statistics from the Pilgrims Office in Santiago, approximately 64% of those receiving the Compostela certificate walk the Camino Francés.
+The second most popular would be the Portuguese Camino (nearly 19%) and the Northern Camino (over 6%).

-“Wonderful guide, great hotels , excellent food and drink .
+“Wonderful guide, great hotels, excellent food and drink.
 No hassle walking tour.”
-Christina Hayward, Walking the French Way
+Christina Hayward, Walking the Camino Frances

-“Trip of a lifetime” Paula Tinsley, French Way from Sarria
+“Trip of a lifetime” Paula Tinsley, Camino Frances from Sarria

--I’ve done the French Way before, what could I do next?
+-I’ve done the Camino Frances before, what could I do next?

 If you are already familiar with the ‘classic Camino’, the French Way, you have plenty of other routes to explore.
-Our suggestions: you could go for the Portuguese Way, the second most popular; you could walk the Finisterre and Muxía Way, starting in Santiago de Compostela and heading to the Atlantic Ocean; or you could try any of the fantastic Camino routes in France such as Le Puy, Chemin d’Arles or Vézelay Way.
+Our suggestions: you could go for the Portuguese Camino, the second most popular; you could walk the Camino to Finisterre and Muxía, starting in Santiago de Compostela and heading to the Atlantic Ocean; or you could try any of the fantastic Camino routes in France such as Le Puy, Chemin d’Arles or Vézelay Camino.

-Or, if you would like to try something different, you could walk another heritage trail: the Via Francigena in Italy.
+Or, if you would like to try something different, you could walk another ancient trail, the Via Francigena or St Francis Way in Italy for instance.
+The Via Francigena across Tuscany is one of the most spectacular sections of this epic trail.

 -I love cycling